BanklessTimes

 Updated: February 10th, 2026

-South Korean crypto exchange Bithumb is under formal investigation after a mistaken Bitcoin payout worth about ₩62 trillion, or around $43 billion.
+South Korean crypto exchange Bithumb is under formal investigation following a mistaken Bitcoin payout of about ₩62 trillion (approximately $43 billion).
 The Financial Supervisory Service, or FSS, upgraded an earlier on-site review into a full probe this week.
-Regulators say they want to know how such a huge mistake was even possible inside the exchange’s systems.
+Regulators want to know how such a significant mistake was possible within the exchange’s systems.

 The incident occurred on February 6th while consumers were participating in a “random box” promotional event.
-Some clients received up to 2,000 Bitcoin instead of ₩2,000, or around one US dollar, since a staff member put bitcoin as the prize unit instead of Korean won.
-The incident awarded approximately 620,000 Bitcoin to 695 accounts overall, which is significantly more than the 46,000 Bitcoin that Bithumb truly had at the time.
+Some clients received up to 2,000 Bitcoin instead of ₩2,000, or around one US dollar, because a staff member set Bitcoin as the prize unit instead of Korean won.
+The incident awarded approximately 620,000 Bitcoin to 695 accounts, significantly more than the 46,000 Bitcoin Bithumb actually held at the time.

 What Regulators Are Investigating